Fax Server FAQ Answers

 - 14. What is the format of incoming faxes and how can I reply/forward them?

-All incoming faxes are delivered as a TIFF file.
-The fax TIFF files are in black and white.
-For Fax Server clients, TIFF files are delivered directly.
-For mail clients, TIFF files are delivered as an attachment to the mail message.
-In Outlook, you can double-click on the TIFF attachment to view a fax.
+All incoming faxes are delivered as a PDF file.
+The fax PDF files are in black and white.
+For Fax Server clients, PDF files are delivered directly.
+For mail clients, PDF files are delivered as an attachment to the mail message.
+In Outlook, you can double-click on the PDF attachment to view a fax.